Wildlife in our Parks

 To provide you with the best experience, cookies are used on this site.
 Find out more here.

-We host around 500 events and activities across Milton Keynes' parks every year, explore our calendar to find out what we have planned in 2022.
+We host around 500 events and activities across Milton Keynes' green space every year, check out our calendar to find out what's on in the parks.

 Learn more about great crested newts and how you can help make a difference in Milton Keynes.